Skip to main content

 Policy:

-The Corporate Compliance Policy also requires that any AHRC NYC supervisor or manager or officer or director who receives information about possibly non-compliant activity must document the matter and report it to the vice president of Corporate Compliance.
-If the potential non-compliant activity involves the vice president of Corporate Compliance, the information must be reported without delay to the chief executive officer.
+The Corporate Compliance Policy also requires that any AHRC NYC Supervisor, Manager, Officer, Director who receives information about possibly non-compliant activity must document the matter and report it to the Chief Compliance Officer/VP Corporate Compliance.
+If the potential non-compliant activity involves the Chief Corporate Compliance Officer/VP Corporate Compliance, the information must be reported without delay to the Chief Executive Officer.

 AHRC NYC Main Switchboard: 212-780-2500